-Your community deserves greener new buildings
+Your community deserves better buildings

 Municipal development standards for new buildings